-ASIM is an observatory, which will be installed on the European Columbus module of the International Space Station (ISS).
-ASIM will be used to study high-altitude electrical discharges in the stratosphere and mesosphere above severe thunderstorms, the so-called red sprites, blue jets, haloes, and elves, and monitor X-ray and Gamma-ray flashes.
+ASIM is an observatory, installed on the European Columbus module of the International Space Station (ISS).
+ASIM will study high-altitude electrical discharges in the stratosphere and mesosphere above severe thunderstorms, the so-called red sprites, blue jets, haloes, and elves, and monitor X-ray and Gamma-ray flashes.

 The European Space Agency selected Terma to head the Atmosphere-Space Interactions Monitor (ASIM), a European space program with the objective to take measurements and make observations from ISS.
 The observatory will measure high altitude lightning discharged from thunderstorms.

-ASIM will be installed on the European Columbus-module of ISS in the beginning of 2018.
+ASIM was installed on the European Columbus-module of ISS in April 2018.
 ASIM will be used by scientists all over the world for Earth observation in order to study high-altitude electrical discharges in the stratosphere and mesosphere above severe thunderstorms, the so-called red sprites, blue jets, haloes, and elves, and monitor X-ray and Gamma-ray flashes.
 The scientific studies are supported by pictures taken by the Danish astronaut Andreas Mogensen during his space flight in 2015.

 The video below has been produced by DTU Space:

 As the prime contractor, Terma is responsible for ensuring progress and technical management of the project and for the coordination with ESA and subcontractors, and not least for delivering the ASIM observatory for handover to ESA, NASA, and SpaceX at Kennedy Space Center (KSC) in Florida.
-ASIM will then undergo final inspection and be installed into the Dragon spacecraft, which will be launched to ISS by the SpaceX Falcon 9 rocket in April 2018.
+ASIM underwent final inspection, was installed into the Dragon spacecraft, and launched to ISS by the SpaceX Falcon 9 rocket in April 2018.